ghga-de/ghga-metadata-schema/docs/schema_markdown/index.md

      * [ExperimentalMethod➞end_bias](ExperimentalMethod_end_bias.md)
  * [experiment](experiment.md) - The Experiment associated with an entity.
  * [experimental_method](experimental_method.md) - The Experimental Method associated with an entity.
-     * [Experiment➞experimental_method](Experiment_experimental_method.md) - One or more Experimental Methods that are associated with this Experiment.
+     * [Experiment➞experimental_method](Experiment_experimental_method.md) - The alias of one or more Experimental Methods that are associated with this Experiment.
  * [experimental_methods](experimental_methods.md) - The Experimental Methods associated with an entity.
      * [Submission➞experimental_methods](Submission_experimental_methods.md) - The Experimental Methods that are part of this Submission.
  * [experiments](experiments.md) - The Experiments associated with an entity.